Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: Abstract

 \section{Abstract}

 Recent advancements in generative modeling, particularly diffusion models, have opened new directions for time series modeling, achieving state-of-the-art performance in forecasting and synthesis.
 However, the reliance of diffusion-based models on a simple, fixed prior complicates the generative process since the data and prior distributions differ significantly.
-We introduce \oursacro{}, a conditional flow matching (CFM) model for time series that simplifies the generative problem by combining Gaussian processes, optimal transport paths, and data-dependent prior distributions.
+We introduce \oursacro{}, a conditional flow matching (CFM) model for time series combining Gaussian processes, optimal transport paths, and data-dependent prior distributions.
 By incorporating (conditional) Gaussian processes, \oursacro{} aligns the prior distribution more closely with the temporal structure of the data, enhancing both unconditional and conditional generation.
 Furthermore, we propose conditional prior sampling to enable probabilistic forecasting with an unconditionally trained model.
 In our experimental evaluation on eight real-world datasets, we demonstrate the generative capabilities of \oursacro{}, producing high-quality unconditional samples.
-Finally, we show that both conditionally and unconditionally trained models achieve competitive results in forecasting benchmarks, surpassing other methods on 6 out of 8 datasets.
+Finally, we show that both conditionally and unconditionally trained models achieve competitive results across multiple forecasting benchmarks.